nevillejackson/SRS-Merino/collagen-wrinkle-paper/nj-tandf-split1-submitted/README.md

 Additional documents containing supporting analyses and reviews of material can be found in the _../../supplementary_ subdirectory.

 ## Post Watts Rewrite Documents ##
 The _nj-tandf-split1-submitted_ subdirectory contains a complete rewrite of the collagen-wrinkle study prepared for submission to N Z J Agric Res.
+This rewrite contains collagen data only ( no other measurements).
+This manuscript weas rejected.
+The referees comments are in file _refcomment.txt_, and on the manuscript file _NZJA-2020-0158_Proof_hi.pdf_.

 ## What does this project hope to achieve? ##
 An understanding of how  the SRS Merino differs from other strains of Merino, and how these differences were achieved in a breeding program.